Skip to main content

 • access to relevant stakeholders

-Prepare your council for the self-assessment, including planning your schedule and identifying key roles and responsibilities.
+Prepare your council for the self-assessment, including identifying key roles and responsibilities and planning your team’s schedule.

-Find out how to prepare to start the CAF for local government.
+Find out how to prepare to start the CAF.

 Find out how to set the scope of your assessment.